hezedu/history-navigation-vue/src/api.md

   From small tab index to large tab index.
 For example When click tab **1** to tab **2**

 ### transitionClass
+CSS class name.
 Set by global config transition or navigator transition option.

 Default is: `h-nav-transition`.
-The default transition effects see: [transition.css](https://github.com/hezedu/history-navigation-vue/blob/main/src/css/transition.css)

 ::: warning
 If you use navigator.push set the  transition option, You also need to provide the same class with back behavior.
 Because when you back, It will follow the previous effect(If not set back transition option and steps is 1, eq click the browser Back button)